IBM/openacc-openmp-tutorial/step.md

 make results
 ```

+The Makefile supports job queueing systems like [Platform LSF](https://en.wikipedia.org/wiki/Platform_LSF).
+In case you want to have the application runs submitted to such a queueing system, set the environment variable `SUBMIT_COMMAND` to interactive job submission.
+For LSF this is: `export SUBMIT_COMMAND="bsub -Is <"`.

 The application should run for a minute and the output should be similar to below, and pass validation.
 ```
 enabling rivalism